 “I am involved in the graphics aspect of the project.
 ‘Faces’ has become the heart of the University’s online portfolio.
 It is a creative platform of a healthy conversation between and among the members of the UB community, including non-UBians.
 It’s interesting because it transcends the boundaries of digital media.”

 “Working on the project is like working on a production of a drama anthology.
-I don’t do the shoot or the story, but it hits you right to the bone, especially when the story resonates with you.
-It teaches you lessons; it inspires you.”
+I don’t do the shoot or the story, but it hits you right in the bone, especially when the story resonates with you.
+It teaches you important lessons; it inspires you.”

 What post were you most moved by?

 “It was Olivia’s story, because I got through college serving as a student assistant.
-Everything she said in there about being a student assistant – it’s true.”
+Everything she said in there about being a student assistant is all true.”